w3cping/blog-posts/privacy-anti-patterns.md

 for the Web platform.

 #### Solution
-Standards should define privacy protections just as carefully and precisely as they define new functionality.
-Once functionality hits the Web, it's extremely difficult to change its behavior or roll it back.
+Standards should define privacy protections as carefully and precisely as they define new functionality.
+Once functionality hits the Web, it is extremely difficult to change its behavior or roll it back.
 Protections need to be specific, as mandatory as the defined behavior, and defined from day one to protect Web privacy.

 ### 2. Uncommon Use Cases, Global Availability